Historic Fort Snelling.

 Buildings 17 and 18

 In 1905, two state of the art barracks—Buildings 17 and 18—opened at Fort Snelling.
 Cavalry and infantry troops lived in the barracks through 1946.
-That year, the Veterans Administration opened an outpatient clinic in Building 18.
-It closed
+That year, the Veterans Administration opened an outpatient clinic in Buildings 17 and 18.
+It closed in 1989.

 Today, you’ll find a visitor center, gift shop, exhibits, and classrooms in Building 18.